facette/facette/README.md

 Installation
 ------------

 :warning: Facette is currently under development and is **not ready** for a production environment.

-Please see [INSTALL](INSTALL) file for build instructions and installation procedures.
+Please see [INSTALL.md](INSTALL.md) file for build instructions and installation procedures.

 Contribution
 ------------